jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 logo192.png						robots.txt
 ```

-But what do we do with that?
-How do you get your precious creation into the cloud?
+But what do you do with that?
+These are some interesting questions:
+- How do you get your precious creation into the cloud?
-How to ensure that as you push updates to your app clients get the latest version?
+- How to ensure that as you push updates to your app clients get the latest version?

 There are some big questions there, in particular which *cache directives* to set for the files in build/.
 These settings will be super important for the browser.
 We'll cover all of that later once we have the nuts and bolts ready.